NIHR Imperial Clinical Research Facility

 The NIHR Imperial Clinical Research Facility is situated in the Imperial Centre for Translational and Experimental medicine at Hammersmith Hospital.

 Inpatient: The CRF has 13 in-patient beds providing 24 hour stays and continuous monitoring.
 Two side rooms are specialised for handling airborne toxins with negative pressure and one is equipped with a small lab for preparing gene therapy drugs.
 These side rooms are suitable for patients involved in studies requiring isolation, e.g. gene therapy, virus challenges, and radioisotope studies.
 Two rooms have been modified to support sleep studies, with continuous EEG and vital signs monitoring, infrared video surveillance and audio links to a remote laptop to allow overnight monitoring.
 A lounge area with a television, PCs and games consoles provide entertainment for long-stay volunteers. iPads and laptops are also available for participants to use within the clinical areas.
-Learn more on the NIHR's dedicated website.
+Learn more on the 'One NIHR’ programme dedicated website.

 About this page